The first person to call me a tomboy was Cathy Lidisky.

 The Urban dictionary asserts that tomboys tend to hang out and get along with boys.
 This applied to me, not by tendency or choice, but by Catholicism which frowns on birth control and is characterized by large families like the ones in my neighborhood.

-But I didn’t care because just as often as I wanted to play baseball or street hockey with boys, I wanted to do girlie things as well, like retreat to my bedroom with the yellow walls and flowered bedspread and listen to the Bay City Rollers, spending hours mooning over album covers with the ear phones.
+But I didn’t care because just as often as I wanted to play baseball or street hockey with boys, I wanted to do girlie things as well, like retreat to my bedroom with the yellow walls and flowered bedspread and listen to the Bay City Rollers, spending hours mooning over album covers with the ear phones on.
 I favored Avon Blushing Pink lip gloss, I wore fragrances like Wind Song and Love’s Baby Soft.
 I read all Laura Ingalls Wilder’s Little House books, every Nancy Drew book ever written, the Anne of Green Gable series (but I also read Encyclopedia Brown and the Hardy Boys).
 I read and re-read Little Women, identifying strongly with Jo, who I also suspect would have been unfairly dubbed ‘tomboy’ had she lived in my era.
 I had Barbies and liked to try on my mom’s costume jewelry from her double decker green brocade jewelry box with the hinged, mirrored lid.
 I used strawberry scented shampoo.
 I had a pet mouse named Socrates.
 I don’t know if that last is considered ‘girlie’ or not –which I guess is the whole problem.
-Because I’m a girl, it seemed that anything I’d want to do would be ‘girlie’ – a natural tautology, if you will.
+Because I’m a girl, it seemed to me that anything I’d want to do would be ‘girlie’ – a natural tautology, if you will.
 Accepting the label ‘tomboy’ felt like a rejection of being a girl, when doing the things I loved to do best made me feel like the most powerful girl in the world.

 The fact that I could throw a fastball 70 mph by the time I was 17 was just another fact about me, like my brown eyes and brown hair – facts that were part of my girlhood but nothing to do with being a girl, any more than they had anything to do with being a boy, tom or otherwise.